sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/domain-of-the-void.md

 ## Implosion Core

-[SP: 0][CD: 20s] Summons Implosion Core to crush enemies dealing 150% ATK of Physical DMG and explode later, dealing 360% ATK of Physical DMG.
+[SP 소모: 0][재사용 대기 시간: 20초] Summons Implosion Core to crush enemies dealing 150% ATK of Physical DMG and explode later, dealing 360% ATK of Physical DMG.
 When it is equipped on Herrscher of the Void, she restores 60 Herrscher Charge; Implosion Core attacks become Heavy ATKs and deal 40.0%s bonus damage against shield.
 Implosion Core generates a Space Core whose explosion benefits from Herrscher of the Void's skill bonuses and deals 200% ATK of bonus Physical DMG.
 An Implosion Core is also summoned upon Herrscher of the Void entering Herrscher Form (does not generate Space Core on hit).

 ## Void Sigil